stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-That Davidlives in, and Trexel visits sometimes.
+That Davidlives in and Trexel visits sometimes.

 #### BRYN